13 Facts About Amadeus

 Actor Simon Callow originated the role of Mozart at the Royal National Theater production of Amadeus in 1979, and though Forman told him his portrayal was "truly brilliant, fantastic, asshole and genius, funny, tragic, crazy, a baby and a god," the director wasn't prepared to give him the title role in the film.
 Instead, he cast Callow as Emanuel Schikaneder, the librettist who worked with Mozart on The Magic Flute and played the part of Papageno the bird catcher.

 The Tyl Theatre in Prague was the original theater where Don Giovanni first premiered in October 1787, and the authenticity of the building was a huge boon for the production since it had hardly been updated since it was first built in 1783. “[The Tyl is] where the opera premiered.
 And he conducted the first performance.
-And none of the opera house had been touched since he was there," choreographer Twyla Tharp recalled last year.
+And none of the opera house had been touched since he was there," choreographer Twyla Tharp recalled in 2015.
 "We had fire everywhere.
 We could have burnt down the opera house.
 We had live fire in the chandelier.
 We were lighting people on stage, and these guys were whipping these torches around."

 Patrizia von Brandenstein—who became the first woman to win the Oscar for Best Art Direction with this movie—had nightmares about damaging the all-wooden opera house.
 "I thought, 'God will truly punish me if this place catches on fire,'" she said.